Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: WTDP: Wireless Topology Discovery Protocol

 In order to identify the neighbor discovery failure described above, we propose to perform neighbor discovery failure check.
 The idea is that, after a neighbor has been identified but not locked, if a BN receives too many topology frames addressed to a BN other than itself, it is probable that its actual neighbor had identified some other BN as its neighbor.
 In this case, this BN cannot successfully complete neighbor discovery and a red flag is raised.
 Specifically, each BN maintains an NDF counter, which counts the number of topology frames addressed to other BNs that are received after a neighbor has been identified.
 When the NDF counter reaches a pre-defined threshold $M_{NDF}$, the BN raises a red flag warning the train operator of a neighbor discovery failure.

 The other possible neighbor discovery failure happens when a BN is established as the locked neighbors by more than one BN.
 This causes the problem that certain BNs do not receive topology frame from their locked neighbors and thus topology discovery will never be completed.
 We define this type of failure as neighbor locking failure.
 An example is shown in Fig. \ref{fig:PCC2}, where although BN 2 established BN 4 as its locked neighbor, BN 4 has locked with BN 3, and hence no topology frames will be received by BN 2 from BN 4.
 To deal with this problem, after the neighbor of a BN is locked, the NDF counter is initialized and used to count topology frames received from BNs different from its locked neighbor.
+A red flag is raised if the NDF counter exceeds the threshold.